 This vegan sushi bowl and spicy pan fried tofu is a quick and easy weeknight dinner.
 Crispy, delicious, saucy, loaded with plant protein and just spicy enough.
 It’s naturally gluten free, vegan and perfect for meal prep!

-Sushi bowls (and my new favorite poke bowls) are a lazy gal’s go to dinner.
-I mean who doesn’t love sushi?
 But who wants to spend extra time delicately rolling your filling into a piece of seaweed only to have everything fall apart??
 Not I!
 So it’s vegan sushi bowls to the rescue.

-How to make crispy tofu
+How to make a sushi bowl

 More often than not, super crispy tofu is deep fried.
 I didn’t want to go that route, so I’ve come up with an easy pan fried method that makes the ultimate crispy tofu.

 The first thing you need to do is take a block of extra firm tofu and remove it from the package.
 I’m sure you could’ve guessed that step, but I like to make things super clear ya know?!

 Next, drain off any excess liquid and place the tofu between a kitchen towel or a few paper towels.